vscode-csharp/boilerplate/README.md

-Build a Visual Studio Code C# solution for .Net Core with unit tests from the scratch.
+A boilerplate for Visual Studio Code C# solution .Net Core with unit tests.

 Table of contents: